dburriss/dburriss.github.io/_posts/2018-12-08-review-fsharp-test-libs.md

 ## Conclusion

 So that is our review of a few of the testing libraries available in the F# ecosystem.
-This is by no means a comprehensive in terms of all libraries nor a deep dive into any of these.
+This is by no means comprehensive in terms of all libraries nor a deep dive into any of these.
 I do hope that if you have not used some of these, you did glimpse what some of them might offer.

 ## Resources